-The University of Chile is the country’s oldest and largest public institution of higher education, and has more than 23,000 students at its 13 campuses located in downtown Santiago.
-The University of Chile School of Law has several renowned programs including the Center for Human Rights, the Center for Environmental Law, and the Center for the Study of Law and Information, and past program participants have recommended mining, telecommunication, and human rights law classes as particularly challenging and worthwhile.
-The law school’s faculty is made up of practicing lawyers as well as professional academics, lending course material substantive practical elements alongside of theoretical context.
+The University of Chile is the country’s oldest and largest public institution of higher education, and remains closely linked to the country’s political, economic, artistic and cultural life.
+The study of law and politics has been part of the University’s curriculum since its founding in 1842.
+Today, the University of Chile School of Law has ten academic departments, focused on subjects ranging from commercial law to public and private international law, and five renowned research programs including the Center for Human Rights, the Center for Environmental Law, and the Center for the Study of Law and Information.
+HLS students have recommended mining, telecommunication, and human rights law classes as particularly challenging and worthwhile.
+The School of Law’s faculty is made up of practicing lawyers as well as professional academics, lending course material substantive practical elements alongside of theoretical context.

 Course Offerings and Credit

 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
-Please see the HLS semester abroad webpage for more information about course requirements and how semester abroad credits are calculated.
+Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

-Nearly all courses offered at the University of Chile are in Spanish.
-HLS students interested in spending a semester at the Law School are expected to have a level of Spanish fluency that will enable them to perform well in class and on exams.
-Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
-Students may also find it helpful to arrive in Chile early for language acclimation and/or to take an intensive language training course before law classes begin.
-Programs of this nature are offered through the DRCLAS, as mentioned above.
+Nearly all courses at the University of Chile are offered in Spanish.
+HLS students interested in spending a semester at the School of Law are expected to have a level of Spanish fluency that will enable them to perform well in class and on exams.

 The academic year at the University of Chile is divided into two semesters.
-The first begins at the beginning of March and runs through mid-July.
-The second semester begins at the beginning of August and finishes in mid-December.
-The most recent available academic calendar is posted on the University of Chile’s website.
+The first semester runs from the beginning of March through mid-July, and the second semester runs from the beginning of August through in mid-December.
+The academic calendar is posted on the school’s website.

-Students interested in the University of Chile exchange program should follow the semester abroad application process described on the HLS semester abroad webpage.
+Students interested in the University of Chile exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

-To enhance the cultural and linguistic experience of study abroad, HLS students may choose to live with local families in Chile.
-The DRCLAS Regional Office works closely with a local housing coordinator to facilitate home-stay opportunities, but can also assist students in finding other housing options.
+The University of Chile does not have on-campus housing for exchange students.
+To enhance the cultural and linguistic experience of study abroad, many visiting students choose to live with local host families in Chile.
+The David Rockefeller Center for Latin American Studies Regional Office works closely with a local housing coordinator to facilitate home-stay opportunities, but can also assist students in finding other housing options.